 \section{Abstract}

 In this paper, we describe a graph-based algorithm that uses the features obtained by a self-supervised transformer to detect and segment salient objects in images and videos.
-With this approach, the image patches that compose an image or video are organised into a fully connected graph, where the edge between each pair of patches is labeled with a similarity score between patches using features learned by the transformer.
-Detection and segmentation of salient objects is then formulated as a graph-cut problem and solved using the classical Normalized Cut algorithm.
+With this approach, the image patches that compose an image or video are organised into a fully connected graph, in which the edge between each pair of patches is labeled with a similarity score based on the features learned by the transformer.
+Detection and segmentation of salient objects can then be formulated as a graph-cut problem and solved using the classical Normalized Cut algorithm.
 Despite the simplicity of this approach, it achieves state-of-the-art results on several common image and video detection and segmentation tasks.
-For unsupervised object discovery, this approach outperforms the competing approaches by a margin of 6.1\%, 5.7\%, and 2.6\%, respectively, when tested with the VOC07, VOC12, and COCO20K datasets.
+For unsupervised object discovery, this approach outperforms the competing approaches by a margin of 6.1\%, 5.7\%, and 2.6\% when tested with the VOC07, VOC12, and COCO20K datasets.
 For the unsupervised saliency detection task in images, this method improves the score for Intersection over Union (IoU) by 4.4\%, 5.6\% and 5.2\%.
-When tested with the ECSSD, DUTS, and DUT-OMRON datasets, respectively, compared to current state-of-the-art techniques.
+When tested with the ECSSD, DUTS, and DUT-OMRON datasets.
 This method also achieves competitive results for unsupervised video object segmentation tasks with the DAVIS, SegTV2, and FBMS datasets.
 Our implementation is available at \href{https://www.m-psi.fr/Papers/TokenCut2022/}{https://www.m-psi.fr/Papers/TokenCut2022/}.